Fraud fear prompts Bank of Ireland to restrict some debit cards

 “For security reasons we don’t disclose the volume of new cards issuing to customers’ homes,” a spokesman said adding that there was “heightened precautionary activity under way at the moment”.

-Impacted customers have been told they can no longer use their existing cards for contactless transactions and they have been blocked from using them online or abroad.
+Impacted customers have been told they can no longer use their existing cards for contactless transactions and they have been blocked from using them online while restrictions on using cards abroad have also been put in place.

 The bank said it would take at least a week for the issues to be resolved and for customers to be issued with new cards.